AbduazizZiyodov/gustav/README.md

 ### For Loop

-`break` and `continue` statements are supported. `For` has separate definition as AST node, it won't be desugared into `While` statement like in the book.
+`For` has separate definition as AST node, it won't be desugared into `While` statement like in the book.

 ```js
 for (var j = 0; j < 5; j = j + 1)